City Guide to Krakow, Poland: Part 4 | Visiting Auschwitz Concentration Camps, Travel Tips & Tourist Information

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Our travel adventures around Europe, for better or for worse, are usually planned only two to four weeks in advance.
-The upside and main reason for this, is that it gives us flexibility in our scheduling, therefore allowing us to accept opportunities as they arise (especially house sits).
-However, the downside of this is that we find ourselves occasionally missing out on opportunities that require planning well in advance, or occasionally having to pay more for those opportunities.
 In the case of visiting Auschwitz I and Auschwitz II-Birkenau, we found that we had limited options because we were planning only a couple of weeks in advance and in peak tourist season (April to October).
-We usually prefer a self-guided, non-tour option, which is provided, but because of our short planning window, there were no more tickets available for online reservation.
+We’d usually prefer a self-guided, non-tour option, which is provided, but because of our short planning window, there were no more tickets available for online reservation.
 Moreover, paying for a tour through the Auschwitz website was also not an option, as all English tours had sold out.
 Instead, we had to go with ‘Plan C’ and reserve a tour with an independent company.
 Again, tours aren’t really are style but we were willing to do one to see the camps.

 For our experience visiting Auschwitz I and Auschwitz II-Birkenau, including our impressions and experience through pictures, don’t miss City Guide to Krakow, Poland: Part 3 | Visiting Auschwitz Concentration Camps & A Photo Essay.